How to create Dynamic Results Pages

 Conditional Logic lets you show or hide a block based on what your customers have responded to your quiz.

-You can create multiple Conditional Logic rules for one single block:
+You can create multiple Conditional Logic rules for one single block using AND and OR statements.

-You can add or remove conditional rules by clicking the “more options” button (three dots):
+You remove conditional rules by clicking the trash can button:

 Tweaking the Results Page settings